Passion4film/Milestone-Project-3/README.md

 ### Register & Log In Pages
 -   Users are able to 'Register' or 'Log In' when first entering the site, these pages are clear, self-explanatory and easy to navigate.
 The users are limited to what pages they can see and have no ability to share or edit their own recipes without registering and logging in.
 -   For the Register page - there is code to check that the username doesnt already exist and there are rules for an acceptable password (5-15 characters A-Za-z0-9) alphanumperic only.
 The password, if conforming with the requirements, is hashed using werkzeug.security - a feature of Flask - so it is stored securely in the database and cannot be viewed by anyone.
+The profile pict image is pre-filled with a generic default image so that if a user doesnt want to add their own image, or can't at that moment, they can still register.
+The info explains that they can change their profile image at any time.
 -   For the Log In page - there is code to check that the username and password (with a check password hash from Flask) matches the database and then the log in is successful.
 If the username and/or password doesn't match a generic message is displayed.
 This is for security so the user isn't told which entry failed so if they are not genuine they cannot try to hack the system.

 <img src="https://res.cloudinary.com/passion4film/image/upload/v1618394291/register_ew9lrk.png" style="margin: 0;">